-- Provide an additional fire station to serve the Dulles Suburban Center, to be phased with the development in the area.
-This facility will probably be located in the Centreville Community Planning Sector, BR6, in the vicinity of Braddock Road and Stone Road.
-This fire station will complement existing fire service provided by the Centreville and Frying Pan stations. - An elementary school site has been proffered within the McNair Farms development (Land Unit B).
+- An elementary school site has been proffered within the McNair Farms development (Land Unit B).
 Based on the proposed residential development in the Dulles Suburban Center, there will likely be a need for an additional intermediate and/or high school site.
 There may also be a need for an additional elementary school site.
 The School Board should identify appropriate sites for such facilities to facilitate acquisition through dedication, transfer of development rights or other appropriate means. - An adequate water supply and water distribution system should be provided for fire protection services. - The Regional Stormwater Management Plan should be implemented as identified by the Department of Public Works.

 Additional public facilities may be identified as future needs in the Suburban Center.
-Such facilities are included for informational purposes and in most cases will require a 456 Review public hearing before the County Planning Commission prior to being established unless they are specifically identified in the Plan text.
+Such facilities are included for informational purposes and in most cases will require a 2232 Review public hearing before the County Planning Commission prior to being established unless they are specifically identified in the Plan text.
 Those facilities for which a specific location for future construction has been identified are also listed in the land unit recommendations and are considered a feature of the Comprehensive Plan upon review of the Planning Director and concurrence by the Planning Commission.
-If a feature shown determination is made, these projects will not require a future 456 Review public hearing.
+If a feature shown determination is made, these projects will not require a future 2232 Review public hearing.

-Existing parks are shown on Figure 57.
+Existing parks are shown on Figure 9.
 Parklands located within, or close to, the Dulles Suburban Center currently provide over 1000 acres of public open space with diverse natural, cultural and recreational resources.
 Three large Countywide Multiple Purpose Parks -- Ellanor C. Lawrence, Frying Pan, and Richard W. Jones -- "anchor" the area on the southern, northeast and southwest corners.
 Two Heritage Resource Parks -- Sully Historic Site and Frying Pan Meeting House -- are both listed on the Virginia Landmarks Register and the National Register of Historic Places.